Pope visits Italian prison for Holy Week foot-washing ritual

 During the Holy Thursday Mass, large urns of oil are blessed for use in ceremonies in churches in the Rome area.
 When Francis went to bless the oil by breathing into it, an aide helped him rise from his chair and walk toward the silver urn.
 At the end of the ceremony, Francis descended the steps down from the altar clinging to an aide’s arm, and even while assisted limped his way out of the basilica.

-The Vatican did not say what accommodations were made to enable the pope to perform the foot-washing ceremony.

-Holy Week, which draws hundreds of thousands of faithful to the Vatican, began with Palm Sunday Mass on April 10 in St. Peter’s Square and culminates with Easter Sunday, when the faithful mark the resurrection of Jesus.
+Holy Week, which draws hundreds of thousands of faithful to the Vatican, began with Palm Sunday Mass on April 10 in St. Peter’s Square and culminates this Sunday at Easter, when the faithful mark the resurrection of Jesus.

 This year, the Good Friday torch-lit Way of the Cross procession in Rome returns to its traditional venue at the ancient Colosseum after a two-year absence due to the coronavirus pandemic.